fabiospampinato/siar/readme.md

 // Extract a single file from an archive -- just like with the "extract" command

 extract ( 'my-archive.siar', 'path/to/file.txt', 'path/to/output_file.txt' );

+// View a single file from an archive, without extracting it -- just like with the "view" command

+view ( 'my-archive.siar', 'path/to/file.txt' );

 // Read a single file from an archive -- like "extract" but it just gives you the file